pyinstaller/pyinstaller/doc/source/Manual.rst

     pyi-build foobarzap.spec

-There are several multipackage examples in the ``buildtests/multipackage`` directory of the |PyInstaller| distribution folder.
+There are several multipackage examples in the ``tests/multipackage`` folder of the |PyInstaller| distribution folder.

 Remember that a spec file is executable Python.